Did you know?

 Trends in outcomes not known:

 The full extent of long term and serious injuries to mother or child through avoidable birth problems has never been collated.
+ACC data is incomplete, in that not all families with birth treatment injuries are advised of their entitlements (for funeral grants, for example).

 No independent analysis: